Building Better Water Plans: Cultural Water Values Assessment for the Adelaide River catchment, Northern Territory

 Speaker

-Building Better Water Plans: Cultural Values Assessment from Adelaide River to Daly Basin
+Building Better Water Plans: Cultural Water Values Assessment for the Adelaide River catchment, Northern Territory

 Presentation Overview

-This presentation outlines the process used to undertake the cultural values assessment for the Adelaide River catchment and how the lessons learned are now being applied more broadly across the NT.
+This presentation outlines the process used to undertake a cultural water values assessment for the Adelaide River catchment and how the lessons learned might be applied more broadly to water planning in the NT.

 The Adelaide River Water Allocation Plan will incorporate the cultural values and economic interests of Aboriginal people in the catchment.
-Working in partnership with the Northern Land Council, the Water Resources Division has engaged with Wulna, Warrai, Kungarakan and Larrakia groups to identify the cultural values that need to be protected.
-The presentation will describe this co‑design process and how we are maturing in our understanding and recognition of Aboriginal interests and cultural values.
+Working in partnership with the Northern Land Council, the Water Resources Division has engaged with Larrakia, Wulna, Warai, Kungarakan, Uwynmil and Wagiman groups to identify the cultural values that need to be protected.
+The presentation will describe this co design process and how we are maturing in our understanding and recognition of Aboriginal interests and cultural water values.
+Drawing on what we have heard from Aboriginal people in the catchment, we will share some early learnings from the study which are helping to ensure that cultural water values are accurately represented and appropriately considered in water management decisions.
+The Department of Lands, Planning and Environment acknowledges and sincerely thanks all participants in the Adelaide River Cultural Water Values study.
+Their knowledge, guidance and generosity have been invaluable in strengthening water planning and management in this region.

 The Adelaide River Water Allocation Plan will incorporate the cultural values and economic interests of Aboriginal people in the catchment.
-Working in partnership with the Northern Land Council, the Water Resources Division has engaged with Wulna, Warrai, Kungarakan and Larrakia groups to identify the cultural values that need to be protected.
-The presentation will describe this co‑design process and how we are maturing in our understanding and recognition of Aboriginal interests and cultural values.
+Working in partnership with the Northern Land Council, the Water Resources Division has engaged with Larrakia, Wulna, Warai, Kungarakan, Uwynmil and Wagiman groups to identify the cultural values that need to be protected.
+The presentation will describe this co design process and how we are maturing in our understanding and recognition of Aboriginal interests and cultural water values.
+Drawing on what we have heard from Aboriginal people in the catchment, we will share some early learnings from the study which are helping to ensure that cultural water values are accurately represented and appropriately considered in water management decisions.
+The Department of Lands, Planning and Environment acknowledges and sincerely thanks all participants in the Adelaide River Cultural Water Values study.
+Their knowledge, guidance and generosity have been invaluable in strengthening water planning and management in this region.

 Biography